hawkstein/second-round/README.md

 - Redux Toolkit (for RTK Query).
 Utility types and files added from project templates.
 - Vitest
 - Prettier
 - Sass.
 Module per component is used for the majority of our styling.
+There's some root styling/reset in `index.css` and button styles have been `unset`

 ## Mock Service Worker

 Rather than require a BE server, all API requests are intercepted by MSW and the same handlers are used in the tests.
+See `/mocks/handlers.ts` if interested.

 ## Description